-Focuses on the development of interpreting and transliterating skills in unrehearsed monologic interpreting presentations.
-This course addresses assignment preparation, public speaking techniques, process management, peer critiquing skills, and analysis of message equivalency.
-Techniques for interpreting using consultative and formal registers will be covered and practiced.
+Focuses on the development of English to American Sign Language interpreting skills in unrehearsed monolgic presentations.
+Addresses assignment preparation, public speaking techniques, process management, peer critiquing skills, and analysis of message equivalency.
+Presents and allows for practice of techniques for interpreting in consultative and formal registers.